What is a STEM Ecosystem?

-The Arizona STEM Ecosystem is a collaborative, grassroots network of over 900 business, education, community and government organizations.
-SciTech Institute, serving as the ecosystem’s backbone organization, works with these entities to promote STEM awareness and career pathways, build leadership and employability skills, and foster a diverse pipeline of qualified Arizonans entering higher education institutions and the workforce.
-Regional Hubs and community-based working groups are building STEM capacity across the state.
-The Ecosystem is an inaugural member of the international STEM Learning Ecosystems Community of Practice which enables its members to share and replicate successful STEM learning opportunities.
+The Arizona STEM Ecosystem is an inaugural member of this global Community of Practice.
+It is a collaborative, grassroots network of over 900 partners across the state, including educators, government leaders, and community organizers.
+SciTech Institute, serving as the ecosystem’s backbone organization, works with these entities to promote STEM awareness and career pathways, build leadership and employability skills, and foster a diverse community of qualified Arizonans entering higher education and the workforce.

 Increase awareness and understanding of STEM community knowledge, resources, and assets

 Promote community-driven STEM opportunity specific to local values, practices, resources, and interests